input-output-hk/cardano-rt-view/README.rst

 Documentation
 =============

-Please read the documentation `here <https://docs.cardano.org/projects/cardano-rt-view/en/latest/>`_.
+Official documentation is published `here <https://docs.cardano.org/projects/cardano-rt-view/en/latest/>`_.
+But you can also read this documentation right `on GitHub <https://github.com/input-output-hk/cardano-rt-view/tree/master/doc>`_.

 .. raw:: html